Amblypharyngodon chulabhornae: Habitat and distribution

 Amblypharyngodon chulabhornae can be found in shallow standing water such as within paddy fields and in ditches, preferring vegetated areas with growths of floating and emergent vegetation as well seasonally flooded terrestrial grasses.
 It is found in the Chao Phraya and Mekong basin in Thailand, Laos and Cambodia, as well the Mae Klong basins and river systems in southeast Thailand extending into the upper Thai-Malay peninsula.
 It may have been introduced to Singapore and appears to be established there.

 Habits

 Amblypharyngodon chulabhornae probably feeds small invertebrates, zooplankton and algae.
 They are sociable fish and prefer to live in small schools. they breed by spawning, most likely scattering the eggs on the substrate and showing no care thereafter.

 Conservation

-It is still common and is treated as being of "Least Concern" by the IUCN but population in some areas appear to be in declining such as on Chae Phraya in Thauland while in waters around Phnom Penh the species remains common.
+It is still common and is treated as being of "Least Concern" by the IUCN but population in some areas appear to be in declining such as on Chao Phraya in Thailand while in waters around Phnom Penh the species remains common.
 It does not appear in the local fishmarkets but may be consumed by subsistence fishermen, and the main threat appears to be pollution.
 It is rare in the aquarium trade and if it is offered for sale in that trade this is probably as a result of bycatch by fishermen hunting other species.